Australia 31–0 American Samoa: Background

 The first attempt from Oceanian teams to qualify for the FIFA World Cup came at the 1966 FIFA World Cup.
 In subsequent tournaments, they entered joint qualification competitions with the Asian zone until a separate qualification round for the Oceania Football Confederation was introduced in 1986.
 By the 2002 FIFA World Cup qualification tournament, this had grown to a competition with ten teams entering.
 The ten teams were divided into two groups of five teams, where each team played against each other once.
 The two group winners would advance to the final round and play against each other in a home-and-away format.
 The winner of Oceania would advance to the intercontinental play-off round against the fifth best team in the South American zone for a place in the World Cup.
 Australia and American Samoa were placed in Group 1 along with Fiji, Samoa and Tonga with the matches to be played at Coffs Harbour, Australia in April 2001.

 Australia and New Zealand were widely recognised as the strongest teams in the Oceanian zone.
 They were the only teams to have won the OFC Nations Cup, and the only ones to have qualified for the World Cup: Australia had qualified in 1974 and New Zealand in 1982.
 American Samoa was one of the weakest teams in the world, having lost all of their official international matches since they had joined FIFA in 1998.
 Before the match, Australia was ranked 75th in the FIFA World Rankings, while American Samoa was ranked 203rd, the lowest of all FIFA members.

 Two days before the match, Australia recorded a 22–0 win over Tonga, breaking the previous record for the largest winning margin in an international match, held by Kuwait who won 20–0 against Bhutan in 2000.

-American Samoa had suffered two losses before the match, a 13–0 loss to Fiji and an 8–0 loss to Samoa.
+American Samoa had only recently joined FIFA, and this was their first World Cup qualifying campaign ever.
+It had already suffered two defeats before the match, a 13–0 loss to Fiji and an 8–0 loss to Samoa.
+It was also American Samoa's first (and so far only) match against Australia.